JuliaToiviainen/MountaInvest/README.md

 # MountaInvest
 ## Overview

 For my senior capstone project I created MountaInvest which is a stock portfolio app.
+The idea behind the app is that I wanted to create an app that will be easy to use and save the user valuable time as they don't need to constantly monitor the financials as the app does it for them.

 MountaInvest is an iOS app developed using XCode, that enables users to create a profile and save it to the Google Firebase Database.
 The app allows users to add stocks to their portfolio, including notes and target prices.
 Once the target prices are reached, users receive notifications.
 The app provides several views, including a home view, where users can log in or create an account.
 Additionally, the app features an intuitive interface, making it easy for users to manage their stock portfolios.
 No money transactions in the app.